mattermost/docs/source/administration/plugins.rst

 In 5.16 and 5.17 the Marketplace only supports the installation of new plugins.
 To upgrade a plugin, you need to manually update it by downloading the binary file from the GitHub repository and then upload it in **System Console > Plugin Management**.

-Marketplace Server
+Marketplace server
 ------------------

 There are two Marketplace settings in **System Console > Plugin management**:

 .. image:: https://user-images.githubusercontent.com/915956/66892854-94660d80-efa1-11e9-805c-a85223d43a07.png

-- **Enable Marketplace**.
-Turns the Marketplace user interface on or off for all users (including System Admins).
+- **Enable Marketplace:** Turns the Marketplace user interface on or off for all users (including System Admins).
-- **Marketplace URL**.
-The location of the Marketplace server to query for new plugins.
+- **Marketplace URL:** The location of the Marketplace server to query for new plugins.
 Mattermost hosts a Plugin Marketplace for the community and this is the default value for this field.
 You can also set up your own Marketplace server.

 When you first access the Marketplace, your Mattermost server will attempt to contact the Mattermost Marketplace server and return a list of available plugins that are appropriate based on the server version that is currently running.
 Only your server version and search query is passed over to Mattermost Marketplace; we retain an anonymized record for product analytics whenever a new plugin is installed, unless you have opted out of `Telemetry <https://docs.mattermost.com/administration/telemetry.html>`__.
 The `Plugin marketplace server code <https://github.com/mattermost/mattermost-marketplace>`__ is available as an open source project and can be used to setup your own private Marketplace if desired.